 If you can't pay your Council Tax, contact us immediately.
 We may be able to help by reducing your bill by either a discount or benefit, or if that is not possible we may be able to agree revised instalments.

 You can contact us on firstname.lastname@example.org or telephone 0330 123 0081.

-If it becomes necessary to issue a summons you will incur costs of £80.50 and if the matter proceeds to court, the Council will apply for further costs of £20 making a total due of £100.50.
+If it becomes necessary to issue a summons, you will incur costs of £80.50 and if the matter goes to court, we will apply for further costs of £20 making a total due of £100.50.

-At the Court Hearing the Magistrates must grant the Council a Council Tax Liability Order against you (including costs) if:
+At the Court Hearing the Magistrates must grant us a Council Tax Liability Order against you (including costs) if:

 - The court is satisfied the amount claimed is payable by yourself, and

 If the Court issues a Liability Order, it enables us to use a variety of debt enforcement measures.
 Which are:

 - Obtain information about your financial circumstances, such as requiring you to disclose where you work, or what state benefits you receive.